Where it all began

-After several months of recovery, Jordan was asked to form a new band which is now known as Stereo Satellite which features Jordan, his brother Jared Cannata on guitar, singer Lukas Rossi (Rockstar Supernova), and bassist Erik Leonhardt (Tantric).
-In less than a year, Stereo Satellite had opened for Bon Jovi, played the Shiprocked Cruise alongside bands such as Stone Sour, In This Moment, Seether, P.O.D., and Black Label Society, and has had multiple songs get mainstream New York radio play.
-The band’s debut album is being released later this year and will be followed by supporting tours.
+Jordan was then asked to form a new band which is now known as Stereo Satellite which features Jordan, his brother Jared Cannata on guitar, singer Lukas Rossi (Rockstar Supernova), and bassist Erik Leonhardt (Tantric).
+In less than a year, Stereo Satellite had opened for Bon Jovi, played the Shiprocked Cruise alongside bands such as Stone Sour, In This Moment, Seether, P.O.D., and Black Label Society.

 In 2018, Jordan also joined the ranks of two more bands; Sugarmore, a group of musicians with a mixture of rock and theatrical backgrounds who create pop-fusion versions of modern hits, as well as the band Voices of Extreme.
 Sugarmore’s focus is creating video content, and has garnered 75,000 views with their first two videos.
-With Voices of Extreme, Jordan spent portions of 2018 and 2019 touring the US opening for Tesla and will be continuing to tour as well as record new music throughout the year.
+With Voices of Extreme, Jordan spent portions of 2018 and 2019 touring the US opening for Tesla.

 In May of 2019 Jordan filled in for Johnny Dee and toured with Doro Pesch of Warlock for a co-headline tour with Metal Church alongside Chris Caffery (Trans-Siberian Orchestra, Savatage), Tommy Bolan (Warlock), and Nick Douglas (Doro).

-When Jordan isn’t on the road, he also works as a drum instructor.
+When Jordan isn’t on the road, he also works as a studio musician and drum instructor.
+Jordan has his own top of the line studio which allows him to record for clients and teach students all over the world as well as traveling for studio sessions.
 Jordan has always loved sharing his passion for drums and enjoys passing his knowledge on to students of all ages and experience.

 If you’re interested in hiring Jordan, email him at email@example.com.